thoughtbot/dns/book/chapters/securing-your-website/nginx-certs.md

-## Installing A Certificate For nginx
+## Installing a Certificate for nginx

 ### What We Need

 First, we'll need to be able to access our server.
-This usually done through SSH which I will assume you have set up already.
-Also, make sure that we have our certificate files that we got from our CA:
+This is usually done through SSH, which I will assume you have set up already.
+Also, make sure that we have the certificate files we got from our CA:

 * `donkeyrentals_com.crt`
 * `donkeyrentals_com.ca-bundle`